QuardiGras/VBV/README.md

-# VBV
+# VisualBasicVirus

-Fake Virus pretending to install an antivirus just to scare people
+VisualBasicVirus is just a harmless python script designed to scare people.